tusharv01/Line_Coder/README.md

     ```
     python LineEncoder.py
     or using the LineEncoder.ipynb file run the program using juptyer notebook and dialog box opens on which you can operate.
-    To run an iPython Notebook (.ipynb file), you typically use a Jupyter Notebook server.```
+    To run an iPython Notebook (.ipynb file), you typically use a Jupyter Notebook server.
+ON clicking on the graphs icon on the GUI it prints all the schmes graphs automatically.```

 ## Here's a step-by-step guide: